c-scale-community/workflow-coastal-hydrowaq/README.md

 If you are logging in to a virtual machine on the cloud, it could be necessary to update packages on the virtual machine.
 On `CentOS` do

 	sudo yum upgrade

+It is handy to have Midnight Commander installed

+	yum  install mc

 If you are working on a virtual machine in the cloud and docker is not installed yet, use the following commands for quick installation